stanfordpython/python-labs/lab4-fp.md

 ## Overview
 Explore functional programming's place in the Python landscape, and gain practice with powerful tools like `map`, `filter`, iterators, generators, and decorators.

 *Surprisingly, a few people have asked for longer labs - we think we've delivered!
-We've added lots of challenge problems to this lab, many of which are domain-specific, but we don't expect you t complete them all.
+We've added lots of challenge problems to this lab, many of which are domain-specific, but we don't expect you to complete them all.
 If you're short on time, or don't know exactly what a challenge problem is asking, skip it!
 Challenge problems are intended to be challenging, and are reserved for when you've finished the rest of the lab.*

 ## Functional Tools